eclipse/vorto/docs/vortolang-1.0.md

 ## Digital Twin Vorto Language

 Digital twins are described using the vortolang, which is domain-specific language (DSL).
 This DSL underlies a very simple grammar, making it very easy to describe digital twin models.
-In order to be used in IoT Platforms and solutions, the vortolang can easily be converted into well adopted languages, such as JSON-LD, where there are many libraries available in the Open Source community to process these language files.
-At definition time, developers can use the vortolang without any knowledge about JSON-LD, and fully focus on describing the device capabilities in a very expressive way.
+In order to be used in IoT Platforms and solutions, the vortolang can easily be converted into well adopted languages, such as JSON-LD, where additional context-specific attributes can be added.
+Many (free) libraries are available to process these language files.
+At definition time, developers can use the vortolang without any knowledge about JSON-LD or others, and fully focus on describing the device capabilities in a very expressive way.

 The vortolang is made up of a set of metamodel classes (described later in more detail) that define the capabilities of digital twins.
 There are two top-level classes, `Information Model` and `Function Block`, that describe a digital twin and the capabilities of digital twins, respectively.
 There are three metamodel classes that describe capabilities: `Properties`, `Events`, and `Operations`.
 When writing a digital twin definition, it's necessary to specify the version of the vortolang being used (currently ```1.0```)

 ## Information Models and Function Blocks

 There are two top-level metamodel classes: `Information Model` and `Function Block`.
 Information Models describe a complete digital twin, such as a physical device.
-Often, Information Models are associated with a product SKU, such as a "Bosch Dinion IP Starlight 8000MP" security camera, while Function Blocks describe the related capabilities of an digital twin (its status- and configuration properties, events, and operations).
+Often, Information Models are associated with a specific device product, such as a "Bosch Dinion IP Starlight 8000MP" security camera, while Function Blocks describe the related capabilities of an digital twin (its status- and configuration properties, events, and operations).
 Function Blocks can be reused across different Information Models.
 Information Models are often made up of multiple Function Blocks (interfaces).

 <figure class="screenshot">
 	<img src="images/vortolang-meta.png">